 Among our numerous activities and attractions, LaGrange is known for an abundance of cycling routes on which riders can test their endurance, take in some beautiful scenery or simply enjoy the sights, sounds and local history of the city.
 Whether you’re a new rider, a long-time cyclist or fall somewhere in between, we’ve got a path for you.
-Take a look at some great options below!
+Take a look at some great options for cyclists below!

 The Thread is a 12-foot wide, beautifully maintained pathway that weaves through many of the wonderful parks and neighborhoods of LaGrange.
 Featuring art sculptures, boardwalks, water fountains and scenic area views, this route is excellent for cyclists of all abilities looking for a relatively easy recreational ride that stays close to downtown.